olaghattas/irg_final_project/README.md

 TODO: add the txt instruction file.

-I sent the first video above and got
+I sent the first video above and got: the command and script i used

+./example/vipseg/images/video_hdf5 is the folder where i put images from the video.
+The video has to be trnsformed to images before ebing passed to the model.

+python demo/demo_with_text.py --chunk_size 4 --img_path ./example/vipseg/images/video_hdf5 --amp --temporal_setting semionline --size 480 --output ./example/output/video_hdf5 --prompt robot.bowl.pepper.table

+whe i used the prompt robot.bowl.bellpepper.table the pepper was not segmented

 timestep 1
 <img width="320" height="240" alt="000001" src="https://github.com/user-attachments/assets/e59227ed-d9f8-4314-be6c-d7295ddc2fcc" />